isgrove/chat.nvim/README.md

     local chat = require 'chat'

     chat.setup {
-      system_prompt = "There are instructions in the code comments.
-Only output code based on what you've seen.
-Mostly copy it, but attend to the instructions and modulate it according to what the instructions say.
+      system_prompt = 'There are instructions in the code comments.
+Only '
+        .. "output code based on what you've seen.
+Mostly copy it, but "
+        .. 'attend to the instructions and modulate it according to what the '
+        .. 'instructions say.
 Only output valid code.
-If you must speak, make sure it must compile (Only keep it in the code comments).", openai_api_key = os.getenv 'OPENAI_API_KEY',
+If you must speak, '
+        .. 'make sure it must compile (Only keep it in the code comments). '
+        ..
+'Filter out from your answer everything that is not code, '
+        .. 'including the formatting backticks ```',
+      openai_api_key = os.getenv 'OPENAI_API_KEY',
       groq_api_key = os.getenv 'GROQ_API_KEY',
     }